Plan9-Archive/plan9ants/doc/vultr2.md

 # Setting up two ANTS nodes to work together on Vultr
-### Walkthrough done with a build vultrfossil install
+### Walkthrough done with an install created by build vultrfossil

-This walkthrough shows how to use two ants nodes together to create a small grid with automatic data duplication.
+This walkthrough shows how to use two ants nodes together to create a small grid with automatic data replication.
 The starting point is completing the build vultrfossil install process described in the first vultr walkthrough.

 ## archive the fossil to venti, then snapshot the vm ##

 	con /srv/fscons
 	fsys main snap -a

 This command will take a long time to complete, because the fossil is dumping all its data to the venti server.
 Yes, its a third copy of the basic install data!
-You will know when it is done because it prints a line like: vac:442c3cd34570119fcf27fc753c2130bc2225def3
+You will know when it is done because it prints a line like: vac:442c3cd34570119fcf27fc753c2130bc2225def3. ctrl-\ and then q leaves the fscons.
+Next we will find our current location in the venti arenas to set up the wrcmd.

 	bind -b '#S' /dev #if you are working via cpu or hubfs fossilize /dev/sdF0/fossil